marykdb/maryk/core/documentation/datamodel.md

 ## Basic DataModels
 The basic data models form the foundation for defining data structures.
 DataModels consist of properties and can be validated.
-With the exception of RootDataModels, they can be nested within other DataModels to group data more specifically.
+Except RootDataModels, they can be nested within other DataModels to group data more specifically.
 For example, address details can be stored within a Person DataModel.

 If you define the model using Kotlin, any DataModel should extend from the Model class.